srijan450/Dynamic-Weather-App-In-Node/README.md

 * Mainly focused on API calls on backend and render it.
 * Shows temperature data of my home town (Varanasi).

+> Code are in master branch, and app is hosted on heroku

 Link To User: [Go to app](https://animated-weather-app-node.herokuapp.com/)